M-Files/Developer-Portal/Samples-And-Libraries/Samples/User-Interface-Extensibility-Framework/AssignToMe/index.md

 We have to execute `CreateNewObject` and `CheckIn` separately (rather than calling `CreateNewObjectEx`, which will check it in for us) as <a href="https://www.m-files.com/UI_Extensibility_Framework/index.html#ApiSupportInMFilesWeb.html">only CreateNewObject is supported in M-Files Web Access</a>.
 {:.note}

+We will use enumeration values by name, where possible, to avoid [magic numbers](https://en.wikipedia.org/wiki/Magic_number_(programming)#Unnamed_numerical_constants).
+Unfortunately some values are not available within M-Files Web Access, and are referred to by number for compatibility.
+{:.note.warning}

 ```javascript
 // NOTE!
 This code is for demonstration purposes only and does not contain any kind of